krzentner/language-world/data/gpt-3.5-turbo/basic_md/window-open-1.md

 To slide the window open to the left reliably, the robot should perform the following steps:

-1. If the gripper is not vertically aligned with the window handle and is below the window handle, then move the gripper to the right of the window handle.
+- When the window handle is left of the robot's gripper and the robot's gripper is not near the window handle, the robot should move gripper to right of window handle.
-2. When the gripper is near the window handle, slide the window to the left.
+- When the robot's gripper is near the window handle, the robot should slide window left.
-3. If the gripper is in front of the window handle, push the window left harder.
+- When the robot's gripper is in front of the window handle, the robot should push window left harder.